 Affiliated research centres

 My PhD research is entitled "How is human trafficking regulated in the UK?
-A critical assessment of the UK’s response to trafficking based on victims’ narratives and professionals’ perspectives" and I aim to hear more about the National Referral Mechanism ('NRM') from victims and practitioners, understand the problems of and examine the main criticisms levelled against the UK’s response system to human trafficking, assess the mechanism and suggest improvements.
+A critical examination of the UK’s anti-trafficking response" and I aim to hear more about the National Referral Mechanism ('NRM') from victims and practitioners, understand the problems of and examine the main criticisms levelled against the UK’s response system to human trafficking, assess the mechanism and suggest improvements.
 To do this I will also try to fulfil some secondary objectives, such as to present the legislation on human trafficking., see how the UK legislation is embedded in the broader European and international legislative context, find and understand the overarching images, notions and foundations and deconstruct dominant discourses in the UK policies (e.g. prevalent image of victims, traffickers, how is human trafficking presented and understood, how is the trafficking experience perceived etc.) and hear the actual trafficking experiences from the victims and compare them with the reality that the above policies, documents and laws have created.

 The research will be based on documentary analysis, narrative interviews with victims and semi-structured interviews with professionals working within the UK regulatory architecture.

 Full-time scholarship by the Onassis Foundation in Athens, Greece